o3 BLOG | Educational

 The Difference between IoT and AI

 IoT is a concept based on the very idea of everyday physical objects having the ability to communicate directly over the internet.
-On the other hand, Artificial Intelligence (AI) is an area of computer science to create machines, learn and execute intelligent actions the way humans do, or possibly even better.
+On the other hand, Artificial Intelligence (AI) is an area of computer science which aims to create machines that can learn and execute intelligent actions the way humans do, or possibly even better.
 That said, AI has been increasingly used in mining practices to optimize processes, improve decision-making, and extract value from data — both strategies that cut costs and improve safety.

 Access to wireless service underground have created barriers to mining companies in the past — however, fundamental applications of IoT technology are taking root to improve wireless interconnectivity.
 For example, the continuous use of manual and cabled readings over wireless systems connected to digital mining assets shows that more exploration companies are adopting IoT technology.